anasemo234/Football-Standings/README.md

 # Kanye Quotes

-A web apllication that displays random Kanye West quotes using the kanye API
+A web application that displays random Kanye West quotes using the kanye.rest API

 ## Technologies Used
-Kanye rest APi
+*Kanye rest APi
 * jQuery
 * HTML
 * CSS